Government commits to meeting the demands of Vanua of Viria

 Ro Filipe states that discussions are currently underway with Viria landowners regarding the location of the Water Treatment Plant project.

-“It’s just a matter of us prioritizing and budgeting for it in a way that is sustainable.
+“It’s just a matter of us prioritizing and budgeting for it in a sustainable way.
 That’s what we’ve been discussing, but in terms of other issues, the development contribution, that’s what we are discussing, but in terms of other issues, the plant operations.”

 Ro Filipe emphasized the government’s prioritization of technical commissioning over ceremonial matters, taking a swipe at the Opposition Party for their focus on garlandings.